How Trauma Is Stored in the Body: Fascia, the Nervous System, and the Path to Regulation

 deep fatigue followed by calm

-This is not psychological catharsis.
-It is biological resolution.
+This is not simply psychological catharsis.

 The body finishes what it could not finish before.

-I went to my first yoga class 20 years ago for a very simple reason —
+I went to my first yoga class 20 years ago for a very simple reason.

-I wanted to do the splits again, like when I was a little girl doing gymnastics.
+I wanted to do the splits again — like when I was a little girl doing gymnastics.

-I was looking for flexibility - I found peace.
+I was looking for flexibility.

-Every time I left the mat, my anxiety had disappeared.
+Each time I left the mat, my anxiety had disappeared.

 This allows the nervous system to reorganise.